designedmind/2017/CFP.md

 intuit as a "private realm" is a functional mechanism operating in the public
 world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+It is our _belief_ in the Hard Problem which needs to be taken seriously, not the Hard Problem itself.

+This perspective on consciousness is unintuitive at first, but a growing body of evidence shows it to be .
 By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
 We cannot easily appreciate the world-model as a model, because "we" only exist in virtue of the model, as its central feature.

 Of course, there is a distinct lack of consensus that this is indeed the explanandum.
 The workshop is therefore planned as forum to build more